Chris Longmuir, Scottish novelist

 Since winning the Dundee International Book Prize, Chris has published a third book in the Dundee Crime Series, Missing Believed Dead.
-She has also published a non-fiction book Crime Fiction and the Indie Contribution.
 The books in the bottom drawer were resurrected, revised and rewritten, and are now published.
 Since then she has gone on to write and publish her Kirsty Campbell series of historical mysteries featuring one of Scotland's first policewomen and a new suffragette series with Kirsty and her co-investigator solving mysteries because the police don't want to know.
 She has also published two non-fiction books Crime Fiction and the Indie Contribution, and the Nuts & Bolts of Self-Publishing.
-Chris says, "I can't quite believe I have now published six books.
+Chris says, "I can't quite believe I have now published nine books.
 It's a miracle."